Telephone switchboard: Operation

 U.S. Air Force operator works a switchboard in the underground command post at Strategic Air Command headquarters, Offutt Air Force Base, Nebraska in 1967.

 The switchboard is usually designed to accommodate the operator, who sits facing it.
 It has a high back panel, which consists of rows of female jacks, each jack designated and wired as a local extension of the switchboard (which serves an individual subscriber) or as an incoming or outgoing trunk line.
 The jack is also associated with a lamp.

-On the table or desk area in front of the operator are columns of 3-position toggle switches termed "keys", lamps, and cords.
+On the table, or desk area, in front of the operator are columns of three-position toggle switches, termed keys, lamps, and cords.
 Each column consists of a front key and a rear key, a front lamp and a rear lamp, followed by a front cord and a rear cord, making up together a cord circuit.
-The front key is the "talk" key allowing the operator to speak with that particular cord pair.
-The rear key on older "manual" boards and PBXs is used to ring a telephone physically.
+The front key is the talk key, allowing the operator to speak with the user(s) of the line(s) the corresponding cord pair is connected to.
+The rear key on older "manual" boards and PBXs is used to ring a telephone.
 On newer boards, the back key is used to collect (retrieve) money from coin telephones.
 Each of the keys has three positions: back, normal and forward.
 When a key is in the normal position an electrical talk path connects the front and rear cords.
 A key in the forward position (front key) connects the operator to the cord pair, and a key in the back position sends a ring signal out on the cord (on older manual exchanges).
 Each cord has a three-wire TRS phone connector: tip and ring for testing, ringing and voice; and a sleeve wire for busy signals.